How My Illiterate Mother Inspired Me To Become a Writer

 “

-Now, my mum tells me that she was ashamed.
+Now, my mom tells me that she was ashamed.
 She wanted to be like the American parents.
 'I’m sorry,' she said.
 'I wish I could read to you and Omar.'

 ”